 The arroyo toad is a small (generally 2 to 3 inches in snout to vent length), light greenish gray or tan toad with warty skin and dark spots.
 Its underside is white or buff colored without spots.
 A light-colored stripe crosses the head and eyelids, and a light area usually occurs on each sacral hump and in the middle of the back (FWS, 1994).
-The arroyo toad does not have the prominent white dorsal stripe characteristic of the commonly occurring western toad (Bufo boreas).
+The arroyo toad does not have the prominent white dorsal stripe characteristic of the western toad (Bufo boreas).

-The arroyo toad was listed as a federally Endangered species by the FWS on December 16, 1994 (50 CFR Part 17).
-The arroyo toad is also considered a Species of Special Concern by the California Department of Fish and Game (DFG) and a Protected Amphibian under the state Fish and Game Code.
+The arroyo toad was listed as a federally Endangered species by the Service on December 16, 1994 (50 CFR Part 17).
+The arroyo toad is also considered a Species of Special Concern by the California Department of Fish and Game and a Protected Amphibian under the state Fish and Game Code.
 A federal Recovery Plan was prepared in 1999 and critical habitat was defined in February 2001.
-This critical figure 1 Regional Location
+Much of the information in the federal listing documents (FWS 1994, 1999, 2001a) regarding the biology of the